Alanboori/supabase-auth-upload/README.md

 Built with ❤️ by \[Your Name Here]

 ```

----

-Let me know if you'd like:
-- The LICENSE file generated
-- This README auto-filled with your GitHub repo link
 - GitHub Actions to auto-deploy the frontend
 - Markdown badges (for stars, license, etc.)